Sebobo/Shel.Blog/README.md

 * `Shel.Blog:Document.Feed` - The container for blog entries which also works as archive and atom feed
 * `Shel.Blog:Document.Category` - A category (or tag) which can be referenced by articles and also renders a feed
 * `Shel.Blog:Content.LatestArticles` - Renders a sorted list of blog posts for example on your homepage
+* `Shel.Blog:Constraint.Article` - Mixin to allow content types to be added to articles

 ### Upgrade from version 2.x or 3.x